-Last Saturday I arrived at Hillary House (July 18th, 2015).
+Last Saturday I arrived at Hillary House (July 18th, 2015) to watch Gabriela Dabrowski & Robert Bedard play tennis.
 At the entrance gate, I told him, “you should wear a hat, you are right in the heat.”
 The man with a colourful collection bucket replied, “I didn’t know they would put me here.”
 I offered him an umbrella but he declined.
 He said he would be fine.
 If it wasn’t for the beautiful tree canopies partially shading the tennis court prepared for the weekend Panamania, and shading the grounds at the Hillary House National Historic site, I think the friendly doubles tennis match would have been a really really hot one.

 Perhaps the tennis match was hot in a different way.
 It included a special guest from Ottawa, Gabriela Dabrowski, a Canadian professional tennis player who recently won silver and gold medals during the Toronto Pan Am Games 2015; and Aurora Hall of Fame 2013 Inductee Robert Bedard, a former tennis champion and a longtime Aurora resident.
 Robert Bedard was the top-ranked Canadian singles player for most of the 1950s and early 1960s.